clinicjs/node-clinic/README.md

 ## Supported Node.js versions

-Clinic relies heavily on Node.js core instrumentation available in later versions.
+Clinic.js relies heavily on Node.js core instrumentation available in later versions.
 Currently the supported Node.js versions are `^10.0.0` and `^8.9.4`.

 ## Examples and Demos